caina89/calciumIPACL/README.md

 Read output files generated from the first half of 1_qc.ipynb, run SoupX, write corrected count matrix for further analyses.

 ## Combine samples
-Combine individual samples into the following groups for further analyses:
+Combine individual samples into the following groups with batch correction using Scanorama for downstream analyses:
-1. Each treatment, including control, condense milk, elevated platform, quinine, social
+1. Each treatment, including: control, condense milk, elevated platform, quinine, social
+2.